Legendary rivers, classic Argentine hospitality

 Typical Travel Itinerary

-Day 1: Depart your home airport and connect with overnight flight to Buenos Aires, Argentina.
+Day 1: Depart your home airport and connect with an overnight flight to Buenos Aires, Argentina.

 Friday (depending on itinerary): Arrive in Buenos Aires international airport (Ezieza) in the morning.
 Transfer to your hotel in downtown Buenos Aires and overnight.